markkvba/bip-framework/bip-framework-autoconfigure/README.md

 	@ConditionalOnProperty(prefix = "bip.framework.swagger", name = "enabled", matchIfMissing = true)
 	@Import({ BeanValidatorPluginsConfiguration.class })
 	public class SwaggerAutoConfiguration {

+**gov.va.bip.framework.validator.autoconfigure**: This helps in auto-configuration for the standard JSR 303 validator (useful for model validation in REST controllers, for example). `LocalValidatorFactoryBean` is created and this gives us the ability to further customize the validators behaviour.

+	@Configuration
+	@AutoConfigureBefore(MessageSourceAutoConfiguration.class)
+	public class BipValidatorAutoConfiguration {

 **gov.va.bip.framework.vault.bootstrap.autoconfigure**: Vault starter and bootstrap auto-configuration to bootstrap the Vault PropertySource as the first source loaded.
 This is important so that we can use the Vault generated Consul ACL token to authenticate with Consul for both Service Discovery and a K/V configuration source